Aliases for SCN1B Gene

 Previous GeneCards Identifiers for SCN1B Gene

 Voltage-gated sodium channels are heteromeric proteins that function in the generation and propagation of action potentials in muscle and neuronal cells.
 They are composed of one alpha and two beta subunits, where the alpha subunit provides channel activity and the beta-1 subunit modulates the kinetics of channel inactivation.
 This gene encodes a sodium channel beta-1 subunit.
 Mutations in this gene result in generalized epilepsy with febrile seizures plus, Brugada syndrome 5, and defects in cardiac conduction.
 Multiple transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, Oct 2009]

 GeneCards Summary for SCN1B Gene

-SCN1B (Sodium Channel, Voltage Gated, Type I Beta Subunit) is a Protein Coding gene.
+SCN1B (Sodium Voltage-Gated Channel Beta Subunit 1) is a Protein Coding gene.
 Diseases associated with SCN1B include Generalized Epilepsy With Febrile Seizures Plus, Type 1 and Atrial Fibrillation, Familial, 13.
-Among its related pathways are L1CAM interactions and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include sodium channel regulator activity and voltage-gated sodium channel activity involved in cardiac muscle cell action potential.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include sodium channel regulator activity and sodium channel inhibitor activity.
 An important paralog of this gene is SCN3B.

-Isoform 2: Cell adhesion molecule that plays a critical role in neuronal migration and pathfinding during brain development.
+[Isoform 2]: Cell adhesion molecule that plays a critical role in neuronal migration and pathfinding during brain development.
 Stimulates neurite outgrowth (PubMed:21994374).
 Has no regulatory function on the SCN2A sodium channel complex (PubMed:14622265).